infocyph/LocalDock/README.md

 ## The directory structure

-For using your projects with this, you should arrange your projects structure as follows,
+For using your projects with this, by default you should arrange your projects structure as follows,
 ```
 | application
        |- site1